Aedes canadensis: Distribution

 Aedes canadensis occurs in North American from the Yukon Territory and Washington state east to Newfoundland and south to Florida and Texas, south into Mexico.

 Medical importance

-The viruses which transmit Eastern equine encephalitis, California encephalitis and West Nile virus have been detected in samples of Aedes canadensis and have also been shown to be a vector of dog heartworm (Dirofilaria immitis).
+The viruses which cause eastern equine encephalitis, California encephalitis and West Nile fever have been detected in samples of Aedes canadensis and it has been shown to be a vector of dog heartworm (Dirofilaria immitis).
 It has also shown to be a secondary vector for the La Crosse virus in Ohio.